swaptacular/swpt_accounts/protocol.rst

    1st, 1970).

 signal_ts : date-time
-   The moment at which this signal was emitted (the message's timestamp).
+   The moment at which this message was emitted (the message's timestamp).

 signal_ttl : int32
-   The time-to-live (in seconds) for the message.
-This message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
+   The time-to-live (in seconds) for this message.
+The message MUST be ignored if more than ``signal_ttl`` seconds have elapsed since the message was emitted (``signal_ts``).
 This MUST be a positive number.